-10 Best Alice In Chains Songs
+10 Best Alice In Chains Songs That Weren’t Singles

 For a die hard Alice In Chains fan, it is nearly impossible to come up with a best of list with only 10 songs (our original had 26).
 So we took a different approach and eliminated all the radio singles.
-You already know 'Rooster', 'Man in the Box', 'I Stay Away', and 'Would' anyway.
+You already know 'Rooster,' 'Man in the Box,' 'I Stay Away,' and 'Would' anyway.
 Instead of having really obvious tunes make up most of the list, we're running with the best tracks from the lesser known chunk of the Alice In Chains discography.

-Something about the falsetto heavy original that appeared on 'Tripod' pales in comparison to the raw vocal delivery from Staley on their MTV Unplugged version.
+Something about the falsetto heavy original that appeared on "Tripod" pales in comparison to the raw vocal delivery from Staley on their MTV Unplugged version.
 The stripped down 'Sludge Factory' added a new dimension to the track that was lost in it's overproduced predecessor.
 One of many tracks that chronicle the days of addiction that would eventually be the undoing of Layne Staley.

 Okay, I know I said I eliminated all the singles, this song is the one exception.
 Even though it was released as a single, it's often overlooked because it appeared on the 'Last Action Hero' soundtrack and not an AIC record.
 The weird middle-eastern rhythm guitar mixed with Jerry's unconventional lead riff make this one a necessity on any Alice in Chains mixtape.

-This straight ahead ass-kicker comes from the 1992 grunge masterpiece 'Dirt'.
-Along with Nirvana's 'Nevermind', Pearl Jam's 'Ten', and Soundgarden's 'Superunknown', 'Dirt' was one of those albums that defined the 90's.
-With an arsenal of highly successful singles like 'Rooster', 'Down in a Hole', 'Would?', 'Them Bones', and 'Angry Chair', it's not surprising that this incredible track is often passed over by casual listeners.
+This straight ahead ass-kicker comes from the 1992 grunge masterpiece 'Dirt.'
+Along with Nirvana's 'Nevermind,' Pearl Jam's 'Ten' and Soundgarden's 'Superunknown,' 'Dirt' was one of those albums that defined the 90s.
+With an arsenal of highly successful singles like 'Rooster,' 'Down in a Hole,' 'Would?,' 'Them Bones' and 'Angry Chair,' it's not surprising that this incredible track is often passed over by casual listeners.

 This hauntingly emotional track comes from the album of the same name, the band's first after the passing of vocalist Layne Staley in 2002.
 New vocalist William DuVall does a great job on the new disc, but his vocals are absent on this tribute to the band's fallen singer.
 Elton John, however, does lend his piano skills to this heartbreaking ode to Staley that centers on addiction and avoidance.
 'Black Gives Way to Blue' is enough to give anyone with a little history on the band the chills as Jerry Cantrell and company beautifully say farewell to their brother.
-The song could be 3 minutes longer if you asked us, but the song poetically ends before it's time just like it's inspiration.
+The song could be 3 minutes longer if you asked us, but the song poetically ends before it's time just like its inspiration.

 Another great non-single track from 'Dirt' that, as many AIC songs, was oddly prophetic of Layne Staley's demise.
-'Rain When I Die' exemplifies everything Chains does best, grooved out bass lines and soaring vocal melodies that, when paired with Jerry Cantrell's swampy guitar rhythms, create unforgettable and explosive moments.
-It is worth noting that recently deceased former bassist Mike Starr played a large role in the writing of this song.
+'Rain When I Die' exemplifies everything Chains does best -- grooved out bass lines and soaring vocal melodies that, when paired with Jerry Cantrell's swampy guitar rhythms, create unforgettable and explosive moments.
+It is worth noting that deceased former bassist Mike Starr played a large role in the writing of this song.
 Starr was kicked out of the band on the 'Dirt' tour and replaced by Mike Inez.

 Though never released as a single, this is easily one of Alice in Chains' best known songs.
 The pure emotion of the song really came through when the band performed it for their MTV Unplugged special.
 While many regard that version as the definitive one, I prefer the brilliance of Jerry's electric guitar solo from the 'Jar of Flies' version.
 This song perfectly embodies the struggles that Layne's addiction would later put him through, although the deep feelings of loneliness and despair are non-specific enough that anyone can identify with the message.